DATA SHARING & PRIMARY CARE NETWORKS

 To give you the most personalised care, it is recommended that you share your whole health record with every service that cares for you.
 However, you have control over your record and have the choice to specify specific elements of the record you don’t want to be shared.
 For example, if you have had a consultation about a particularly sensitive matter, you can ask for this section of the record to be marked as private.
 That way, even if you consent for another service to see your record, that consultation will not be shown.
 If a consent override is used, then consultations marked as private will be accessible.

-As a Practice we would strongly advise patients to register for online services with your mobile number and email address.
+As a practice we would strongly advise patients to register for online services with your mobile number and email address.
 This will allow you to order prescriptions and book appointments over the web as well as being kept up to date with all practice information.
-By registering online you can also request access to view your coded medical record.
+By registering online you can also request access to view your medical record.

 If you would like more information on how your data is shared please talk to us.

-Please also read our Fair Processing Notice and Sharing your Medical Information Leaflet along with our Privacy Notice for further information.
+Please also read our Sharing Your Medical Information Leaflet along with our Privacy Notice and SystmOne Sharing Details for further information.
 We also have an Easy Read Leaflet

-If you have any further questions, please speak to a member of the Reception Team or our Practice Manager, Emma Rolls.
+If you have any further questions, please speak to a member of the Reception Team or our Practice Manager, Katie Pearce.